-13 days into the New Year and I’m assuming that many independent contractors have begun to seek out and propose bids in hopes of landing a construction job.
+Independent contractors are constantly seeking out and proposing bids in hopes of landing a construction job.
 Whether it is a small or large project the landscape is very competitive and requires a lot more than just presenting a proposal and knowing that you’re remarkable at what you do.

 To help get you in the right lane when pursuing a private or public construction project, here are 4 common construction bidding errors and tips on how you can avoid them.